 Phone: 410-535-2661 or 410-535-5327

-This 260-acre park on the Patuxent River and Cocktown Creek offers a fishing pier, canoe/kayak launch, swimming pool ($), picnic shelters, wetlands boardwalk, horse ring and Tom Wisner Hall for meetings and receptions.
-Reservations required for groups of 30 or more.
+This 260-acre park on the Patuxent River and Cocktown Creek offers a fishing pier, canoe/kayak launch, swimming pool ($), picnic shelters, wetlands boardwalk and horse ring.
 Dogs on leash permitted.
+Hours vary by season.
+It’s common to see white breasted nuthatch here, but use a sharp eye to look for osprey and northern harrier (fall and winter over marsh).

 Wetlands Overlook Park